 We collected model calibration data using the TimeSync attribution tool (Cohen et al., 2010).
-TimeSync is a web-based application that allows users to look at a time series of Landsat images, along with available high-resolution images in Google Earth Pro and other ancillary data in the Ancillary Data Viewer web application, which is made at the Geospatial Technology and Applications Center (GTAC), to attribute yearly land cover, land use, and change process at each training point location (Figure 3).
+TimeSync is a web-based application that allows users to look at a time series of Landsat images, along with available high-resolution images in Google Earth Pro and other ancillary data in the Ancillary Data Viewer web application, which is made at the Geospatial Technology and Applications Center (GTAC), to attribute yearly land cover, land use, and change process at each training point location (figure 2).
+Due to a lack of available Landsat imagery over the region prior to 2000, PRUSVI outputs include model calibration data extending from 2000-2020.

-Figure 3. - Example of the TimeSync tool (top) and the Ancillary Data Viewer (bottom).
+Figure 2. - Example of the TimeSync tool (top) and the Ancillary Data Viewer (bottom).
 These tools, along with Google Earth Pro, are used in unison to attribute change process, land cover, and land use for each year for each model calibration plot.